virgesmith/neworder/docs/developer.md

 ## Release Checklist

-Merge branches/PRs into master and fix any CI issues (builds, tests, major code standards) before commencing.
+Merge branches/PRs into **main** and fix any CI issues (builds, tests, major code standards) before commencing.

 If necessary, use `test.pypi.org` to upload a release candidate, which can then be installed to a model implementation for testing "in the wild".